C191068/Ali_Khatami_Ether.Js1/README.md

 Figure4: Before asking question. here search means at first do web search to save yours and others time <br>
 Source:https://youtu.be/gyMwXuJrbJQ

+Add a minimalistic code means not to copy paste the entire code if problem with one line just give that line

+Reproducible code means writing code in a way that allows anyone, including yourself in the future, to easily run the code and obtain the same results